greybluesea/sticky-navbar-on-scroll/README.md

-## ShadcnUI, learned from codeSTACKr
+## ShadcnUI + next-themes, learned from codeSTACKr

 First, run the development server: